preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/layout/index.rst

 Layouts for Publishing Apps
 =============================

 Here you can create aned edit ready made layouts for publishing pages.
 If you're planning to add the posibility to work with Controlled Documents in a Publishing App, you use this option to create a layout for that functionality.
+For more infomration how to create a layout for Controlled Documents, see the end of the page.

 To create a new layout, do the following: